Recording Natural Sounds

 Extremely compact

-Has a USB port to allow you to transfer all recordings to your computer.
+Has a built in USB port to allow you to transfer all recordings to your computer.

 Has a time stamp to digitally imprint the date and time on all your recordings